1. Main points

 Labour Force Survey reweighting and revisions to total and private sector employment estimates

-The reweighting exercise created a discontinuity in the non-seasonally adjusted UK and regional private sector series between June 2022 and September 2022.
-Users should take this discontinuity into consideration when looking at long-term movements in the series.
-However, we modelled the seasonally adjusted UK levels of total employment back to June to August 2011, to ensure that headline levels of total and private sector employment can be assessed without a discontinuity.
+Given time constraints, we have only been able to reweight LFS data from January to March 2019 onwards.
+Therefore, this reweighting exercise creates a discontinuity between the December 2018 and March 2019 non-seasonally adjusted UK and regional total and private sector series where there will be a step change in LFS estimates.
+However, we have modelled the seasonally adjusted UK levels of employment back to June to August 2011, to ensure that headline levels of total and private sector employment can be assessed without a discontinuity.

-Reweighting does not address the volatility we have seen in recent periods and which we expect to see to some extent in the future.
-We would advise caution when interpreting changes in headline rates and recommend using them as part of our suite of labour market indicators, alongside workforce jobs (WFJ), Claimant Count data and Pay As You Earn (PAYE) Real Time Information (RTI) estimates.
+Important note: Reweighting increases the levels of all labour market statuses but does not address issues surrounding increased LFS volatility, resulting from smaller achieved sample sizes.
+An increased amount of volatility will remain until the recent improvements that have been implemented fully feed through the survey, so we would advise caution when interpreting change in headline rates and recommend using them as part of our suite of labour market indicators, alongside Workforce Jobs, Claimant Count and Pay As You Earn Real Time Information (PAYE RTI) estimates.

 Coronavirus